stat545ubc-2023/assignment-b3-christine747/README.md

 4. **Island selection**: Users have the option to filter results by islands or have a broad overview by selecting the "all islands" option.

-5. **Display of total number of results**: At the top of the graph, users are shown the total number of penguins that match their search criteria.
+5. **Display of total number of penguins**: At the top of the graph, users are shown the total number of penguins that match their search criteria.

 6. **Interactive results table**: At the bottom of the graph, there is an interactive table that shows the all the results including more information on each individual penguin.